Chouffy/chouffy.github.io/docs/Software/Mozilla Firefox.md

 ---
 Is a [[Web]] [[Software]] navigator that run on all [[Operating System]] [Link to pick version to download](https://www.mozilla.org/en-US/firefox/all/)
+## Usage
+- Autofill/autocomplete
+	- Remove one entry by selecting it and `Shift+Del`
+	- Disable the feature in Settings → *Remember search and form history*
 ## Configuration
 - Edit in `about:config`
 	- Remove the `...` inside the address bar: `browser.urlbar.resultMenu.keyboardAccessible` to `false`